-In this article post, you will learn some tips and tricks to keep Ubuntu clean.
+In this article post, you will learn some tips and tricks to help keep Ubuntu clean.

 The importance of keeping Ubuntu Clean